-Items in the Units column marked with an asterisk () can be selected as alternative units of measurement in the Settings Menu (see section 9 Setting Units of Measurement).
-Items in the Units column marked with a dagger (†) are auto-ranging, i.e. when the values become too large to display, the units of measurement automatically re-scale.
+Items in the Units column marked with an asterisk () can be selected as alternative units of measurement in the Settings Menu (see section 9).
+Items in the Units column marked with a dagger ([†]) are auto-ranging, i.e. when the values become too large to display, the units of measurement automatically re-scale.

 The EC field can be replaced by its reciprocal value, RES (Resistivity), if selected in the Settings Menu.
-If selected, readings will be displayed in either Ω -cm or $K\Omega$ -cm, depending on the value.
-See section 9 Setting Units of Measurement for more details.
+If selected, readings will be displayed in either Ω -cm or K Ω -cm, depending on the value.
+See section 9 for more details.